imagej/imagej.github.io/_pages/plugins/hough-circle-transform.md

 4\) Click *Apply changes* and restart Fiji.

-You should now find the plugin under the sub-menu {% include bc content='Plugins | UCB Vision Sciences | Hough Circle Transform'%}.
+You should now find the plugin under the sub-menu {% include bc path='Plugins | UCB Vision Sciences | Hough Circle Transform'%}.

 NOTE: Hough Circle Transform is only one of the plugins included in the [UCB Vision Sciences](UCB_Vision_Sciences) suite.
 By following these installation steps, you will be installing as well the rest of plugins in the suite.